yun-liu/RCF/README.md

 **We have released the code and data for plotting the edge PR curves of many existing edge detectors [here](https://github.com/yun-liu/plot-edge-pr-curves).**

-The precomputed edge maps for BSDS500 dataset is available [here](https://drive.google.com/drive/folders/1jFRGTY9QtSYcM3fC6U86KWO1OmeSZCgZ?usp=sharing).
+The precomputed edge maps for BSDS500 dataset are available [here](https://drive.google.com/drive/folders/1jFRGTY9QtSYcM3fC6U86KWO1OmeSZCgZ?usp=sharing).

 ### Pretrained models